Why you can trust Sunlight Media

 Implementing password protection on your website, whether for the whole site or just for particular directories, is a task that the .htaccess file handles effectively.
 A website or directory fortified with password protection will demand a username and password for access.
 When a user lands on a password-protected page, a login pop-up will surface on the browser.
 The Apache HTTP server ensures that all passwords in the .htaccess file are encrypted for extra security.

 To add password protection to a specific directory, create a new .htaccess file within that directory, highlighting the role of the .htaccess file in restricting access to a folder.
-If you’re looking to password protect your entire website, place the .htaccess file in the root directory.
+If you’re looking to password-protect your entire website, place the .htaccess file in the root directory.
 It’s important to remember that the .htaccess file applies password protection recursively to all files and subdirectories contained in the main directory.

 Below is the basic syntax for implementing password protection: